 - An initial telephone consultation is free.

-- Thereafter, I charge a very competitive and reasonable $***.00 per hour.
+- Thereafter, I charge a very competitive and reasonable hourly rate with a 1 hour minimum.
+Contact me for details.

 - I do not require a retainer.